VS. cross-cultural Knowledge: where do we go from here?

 Rosinski (1999), came up with 18 dimensions grouped in seven categories corresponding to critical challenges faced by people everywhere, regardless of their role or position.
 The dimensions have emerged from a synthetic analysis of a range of theoretical frameworks developed by eminent anthropologists, communication experts, and cross-cultural researchers, including Kluckhohn and Strodtbeck (1961), Hall (1983), Hofstede (1997, 2001), Trompenaars and Hampden-Turner (1998), among others.
-Other researchers also contributed to the field from different angels such as expatriate adjustment, expatriate selection and training, expatriate performance, global teams, cross cultural training and intercultural communication.
+Other researchers also contributed to the field from different angles such as expatriate adjustment, expatriate selection and training, expatriate performance, global teams, cross-cultural training, and intercultural communication.
 Most of the research addressed in different ways the intercultural competence.

 In my humble opinion as a researcher in the field, coming from a Middle Easter mixed culture, working in a western environment, moving constantly between other cultures, trained and credentialed by ICF, intercultural competence, definitely is an important addition to any coach training.

 Barosa-Pereira, Alexandra.
 2014.
-“Building Cultural Competencies in coching: Essay for the first steps.”
-Journal of Psycological issues in organizational culture 5 (2).
+“Building Cultural Competencies in coaching: Essay for the first steps.”
+Journal of Psychological issues in organizational culture 5 (2).

 Hall, E T. 1976.
 Beyond culture.
 Anchore press, Garden city, NY.

 Hofstede, G. 1994.
-Cultures and Organizations: softwere of the mind.
+Cultures and Organizations: software of the mind.
 Mcgraw Hill, USA.